NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Fixes for potential OSX issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The ASP 3.3.0 conda package for OSX had a couple of issues that are documented
+below.
+These were later fixed and the conda packages for this release have been
+updated with the fix.
+For the record, these issues and workarounds for them are
+described below, even though they are no longer applicable.

 On OSX, if an error about ``embree`` not finding ``tbb`` is encountered (these
 are third-party libraries), run::